 Fiber Lasers have many applications, which can enable the breakthrough of e-mobility, one of these is laser drilling.
 Example areas include the drilling of cooling holes, the precision drilling of metal electrodes in batteries as well as drilling of thousands of other drill holes in the electric vehicle manufacturing process.

-Other materials which can be laser drilled
+Which other materials can be laser drilled?

 Although metal is the most common material that drilling with lasers is used with, it is capable of working with many other materials, including, plastics, ceramics, rubbers, silicon and glass.
 This means that it is found in other industries too, like the electronics, medical and pharmaceutical sectors.